Cpt-Dingus/blog-page/docs/Radio/Beginners guide to weather satellite reception.md

 <br>

-- These transmit any 3 channels the operators choose, as of the latest commit:
+- These transmit any 3 channels the operators choose, during summer months these are normally channels 1, 2, and 3 for sea ice monitoring in Siberia.
+During winter, they usually transmit channels 1, 2, and 4 for night imaging.
+- As of the latest commit:

 |Satellite|Channel numbers|Channel types|
 |---|---|---|